 The program doesn’t involve any classes, and students will meet personally with NEDP advisors for one hour every 1 or 2 weeks to review and discuss their progress.
 In New York, the state’s Department of Education will award the NY High School Equivalency Diploma to students who have completed the NEDP.

 In Maryland, NEDP applicants need to be Maryland residents, at least 18 years old, not signed up for a school program, and not already have a secondary education degree.
 They also need to complete the TABE placement test at an NEDP site and attain sufficient scores.

-In Rhode Island, NEDP participants must be RI residents of at least 21 years old.
+In Rhode Island, NEDP participants must be RI residents and at least 21 years old.
 The RI NEDP orientation will be used to decide who qualifies for the program.
 Admitted candidates will meet weekly with an assessor (a “buddy”) and complete their online assignments.
 In Rhode Island, participants pay $300.
 The rest is covered by the state.